Osteoporosis - The Facts

 • Include regular weight-bearing exercise such as walking, biking, aerobics, or weight-lifting.

-• Include vitamins D3 and K2 alongside calcium for optimal bone support.
+• Include vitamins D3 alongside calcium for optimal bone support.

 • Proteins and Organic Factors - amino acids and other organic compounds are important elements in healthy bones.
 These substances are thought to provide secondary support for bone development.